kborodin-ib/api_samples/tools/scannerTemplateParser/scannerTemplateParser/README.txt

-This script will parse an advanced scanner template exported from TWS and return a scanner object that can be used with Scanner object of ibapi library.
+This script will parse an advanced scanner template exported from TWS and return a scanner object that can be used with Scanner object of ibapi library and WEB API's call to /scanner/run endpoint.

 The ElementTree XML library is used to parse the xml template.